DucTranThien/WebNongSanXanhUpdate/README.md

 ## 📚 Main Features

 - ✅ User registration & login with secure password hashing
+- ✅ Forgot password functionality with reset link sent via email
+- ✅ Users can apply to become Agencies directly from their profile
 - ✅ CRUD operations for products, articles, and categories
-- ✅ Product ordering and order history
+- ✅ Product ordering and order history management
+- ✅ Multiple payment methods supported: **Cash on Delivery (COD)** and **VNPAY integration**
+- ✅ Default shipping address management in user profile
-- ✅ Admin dashboard for global management
+- ✅ Admin dashboard for managing users, products, categories, and analytics
-- ✅ Blog/news publishing and editing
+- ✅ Blog/news publishing and editing by Content Writers
-- ✅ Responsive design for desktop and mobile
+- ✅ Responsive design optimized for both desktop and mobile devices

 ---